*URGENT* Short Term Rental Cease

 If you are visiting this page after receiving a letter from the Town of Truckee regarding Short-Term Rental compliance requirements, including the Transient Occupancy Tax (TOT), we thank you for your efforts to comply.

-The Town of Truckee recently entered into a contract with a consultant, Host Compliance, to analyze homes or rooms offered for short-term rental on the internet in order to verify that properties are also registered with the Town and paying their fair share of taxes.
+The Town of Truckee contracts a consultant, Host Compliance, to analyze homes or rooms offered for short-term rental on the internet in order to verify that properties are also registered with the Town and paying their fair share of taxes.
 Host Compliance’s data-mining technology enables the Town to identify properties that are being listed for rent but are not registered with the Town.

 At the September 27, 2016 Town Council Meeting, staff presented options for using the online data as it relates to unregistered properties.
 Council directed that staff proceed with contacting the non-registered owners to assure compliance with Town rules and to collect all due taxes for the past year and in the future.
 Persons knowing of an operator which is not charging occupancy taxes are encouraged to contact us at 530-582-5280 or TOT@townoftruckee.com.
 Please read on to learn more about the current compliance requirements.